MileHacker Logo

 • Memorial Sites & Monuments

-Monuments related to Angolan independence and the civil war might be present in the city, offering contemplation of the nation's journey.
+Monuments related to Angolan freedom and the civil war may exist in the city, offering contemplation of the nation's journey.

 • Military Heritage (Caution)

-Remnants of civil war military sites can be found in the wider province but are not tourist attractions.
+Remnants of civil war military sites are present in the wider province but are not tourist attractions.
 They may be unsafe due to unexploded ordnance and should be avoided.

 Parks & Gardens